colgrave34/colgrave34.github.io/_posts/2024-04-20-my-awesome-list.md

 # Operating Systems
 ## Desktop Linux Distros
-Here are desktop distros that I recommend for new users
+Here are desktop distros that I recommend for new users.
 ### [Linux Mint](https://linuxmint.com/)
 The "just works" distro.
 If you start your Linux journey, this might be the best distro to try out.